KronsyC/quinoa/README.md

 # Quinoa

-## The Purely Compositional Language
+## An experimental programming language

 ---